vain/pdfPres/README.md

 The optional parameter "-w" enables wrapping.
 When you're on the last slide and wrapping is enabled, switching to the "next" slide actually switches to the very first slide.

+The path has to be the last argument.

 Note: It is no longer needed to specify file pathes with URI's like "file:///home/user/...".
 You can use regular pathes like in any other